Featured in...

 If you have CCJs or a charging order, you are likely to be rejected for your equity release plan, unless the lender is able to use some of the money to clear your debts directly.
 If you have a bad credit history but have already paid back all arrears, there is no reason why you will not be able to get equity release.

-Can you be rejected for equity release plans?
+Can you be rejected?

 You can be rejected for equity release if you have CCJs on your credit file, but there are more common reasons why people get rejected for a lifetime mortgage.